ryanjohnsontv/go-homeassistant/README.md

 # go-homeassistant

-A single client for communicating with Home Assistant's REST and WebSocket APIs.
+Clients for communicating with Home Assistant's REST and WebSocket APIs.

 > :warning: **Under rapid and unplanned development**: This is a slow-maturing passion project!